DimanthaWalallawita/ResearchProject-ReactNative-Mobile-Application/README.md

 ## <a name="features">🔋 Features</a>

+👉 **Social Media Platform**: Users can upload and media files same as the social media platform.

 👉 **Onboarding Screen**: Engaging graphics and clear instructions welcome users to the app.

 👉 **Robust Authentication & Authorization System**: Secure email login safeguards user accounts.